soundpress/RulesOfNYC/docs/c30/index.rst

 47 RCNY § 2-04(a) through 2-04(g) relate to prohibitions on discrimination in employment only.
 47 RCNY § 2-04(h) relates to prohibitions on discrimination in licensing only.
 47 RCNY § 2-04(i) relates to enforcement of violations of the Human Rights Law under this section in employment and licensing.

 (a) Per Se Violations.
-The Commission has determined that the following are per se violations of Sections 8-107(10), (11) or (11-a) of the Human Rights Law (regardless of whether any adverse employment action is taken against an individual applicant or employee), unless an exemption listed under subdivision (g) of this section applies:
+The Commission has determined that the following are per se violations of §§ 8-107(10), (11) or (11-a) of the Human Rights Law (regardless of whether any adverse employment action is taken against an individual applicant or employee), unless an exemption listed under subdivision (g) of this section applies:

    (1) Declaring, printing, or circulating, or causing the declaration, printing, or circulation of, any solicitation, advertisement, policy or publication that expresses, directly or indirectly, orally or in writing, any limitation or specification in employment regarding criminal history.
 This includes, but is not limited to, advertisements and employment applications containing phrases such as: "no felonies," "background check required," and "must have clean record."